miseeger/Dataverse.Sql/README.md

 {
 	if (DataverseTestEnv.IsReady)
     {
         // ... your actions
     }
 }
 ```

 Please be aware that only OAuth and ClientSecret AuthTypes are provided by the current version of the Microsoft.PowerPlatform.Dataverse.Client library.
 To generate an appropriate connection string you can use the static `GetClientSecretConnectionString` or `GetOAuthConnectionString` methods of the `Dataverse.Sql.DataverseSql` class.

 ### Retrieving/fetching Data

 > A tipp for creating your SQL queries before put them into program code is to firstly develop ant test them using the CDS 4 SQL plugin for XrmToolbox because the engine of Dataverse.Sql is identically with the CDS 4 SQL engine, as mentioned at the beginning.
-So you can be sure that your query works right away if you use it in your application
+So you can be sure that your query works right away if you use it in your application. but be aware to use the according versions of the engines.

 Here you'll find how to use the various methods in order to query your Environment: